emilepharand/Babilonia/README.md

 - Enables you to memorize a **maximum** amount of words in a **minimum** amount of time ⏳
 - Leverages **muscle memory** and **visual memory** as a mental boost 🧠
 - Contains clever tricks to help you remember words **as you're typing** 💡
-- Builds on top of **partial knowledge** of words 🧩
+- Builds on top of **partial knowledge** of words 📚
 - Tracks **how many words** you know in each language 📈
-- Personalized learning: focus on words you haven't mastered yet 🎯
+- Allows you to focus on words you haven't mastered yet for **personalized** learning 🎯
 - Uses a novel method based on **universal ideas** ♾️
 - Lets you practice any set of languages **all at once**! 🤯